-Dr. Jensen Henry is an Assistant Attending Orthopedic Surgeon at HSS and an Instructor at Weill Cornell Medical college.
+Dr. Jensen Henry is an Assistant Attending Orthopedic Surgeon at HSS and an Assistant Professor at Weill Cornell Medical College.
 She specializes in foot and ankle surgery with a passion for patient-centered, comprehensive and longitudinal care for all orthopedic foot and ankle issues.

 In addition to athletic and traumatic foot and ankle injuries, Dr. Henry specializes in degenerative foot and ankle conditions, including ankle arthritis and hindfoot deformity.
 She performs multiple types of surgeries, including ankle replacement (arthroplasty), revision ankle replacement, and correction of foot deformity (malalignment), along with repair of acute injuries like ankle fractures and Achilles tendon ruptures.